Can’t hear yourself think in your new open-concept office? You’re not alone

 But sound doesn’t travel just in straight lines, Mr. Cohen explained.
 In fact, an office that is too hushed can lead to people being distracted by listening too intently to co-workers’ conversations.

-While it may seem counterintuitive, some open-concept offices may actually need more noise, according to Niklas Moeller, vice-president of K.R.
+While it may seem counterintuitive, some open-concept offices may actually need more sound, according to Niklas Moeller, vice-president of K.R.
 Moeller Associates Ltd., a Burlington, Ont., company that develops and manufactures LogiSon Acoustic Network sound masking technology.

 “While most people are familiar with the concepts of absorbing and blocking noise, fewer are aware of the role that sound itself plays in achieving effective acoustics,” he said.